carmencchow/bellabeat_casestudy/README.md

 <br>

 Since the daily calories burned throughout the week do not differ significantly from day to day, let’s bring in the `hourlySteps_merged.csv` and see if there are any hourly trends that show when users are most active.
-We’ll create a data frame for it and perform the same data cleansing steps outlined in the <b>Process<b> part of this analysis.
+We’ll create a data frame for it and perform the same data cleansing steps outlined in the <b>Process</b> part of this analysis.
 The data frame also has `33 id`s and using `head()` we’ll take a look at the first 6 rows.

 ```
           id activity_hour         step_total